dougalcaleb/instant-carousel/README.md

 offsetUnits | Not implemented | Upcoming
 type | Partially implemented | In progress radioBubbles | Not implemented | Upcoming
+html | Not implemented | Upcoming
+css | Not implemented | Upcoming
+autoGenCSS | Partially implemented | In progress visualPreset | Not implemented | Upcoming
+type: "fade" | Not implemented | Upcoming
+type: "stack" | Not implemented | Upcoming

 <br/>